 Sometimes we use thyme instead of rosemary for a change.
 It works very well.
 You can also use a mix of dry Italian herbs.

 You can add a can of diced tomatoes and a tablespoon of tomato paste to make the stew even richer.
-You can also add chopped bell pepper.
+You can also add chopped bell pepper or sweet potato.

 Add some greens

 As soon as the stew is ready, add a handful of fresh or frozen spinach, kale or

 Swiss chard, stir and let it rest for a couple of minutes.